 Merton's Climate Action Group was launched on 27 January 2021.

 The Climate Action Group will be formed of four thematic sub-groups aligned with the priority areas set out in Merton's Climate Strategy and Action Plan:

-A separate work stream will support the work of the thematic sub-groups by considering cross-cutting issues like public engagement and funding.
+A separate work stream will support the work of the thematic sub-groups by considering cross-cutting issues like engagement and funding.

 The monthly meetings will be open for anyone to attend and we encourage residents, businesses and organisations to take part however they can.
 The more people get involved, the more climate action we can foster, the more people we can reach and the more carbon we can save!